 All subjects studied in high school form the foundation needed to study at a university.
-Regardless of which division students apply to, we are looking for applicants who have well-rounded academic abilities, including home economics, art, and physical education courses.
+Regardless of which division students apply to, we are looking for applicants who have well-rounded academic abilities, including home economics, art, and health and physical education.